thomas-tinu/thomas-tinu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD scholar at Department of Crop Physiology, UAS Banglore, India.
-In my PhD research I am trying to understand the molecular mechanism behind the mulberry bud break.
-My other interst are Fottball and PC gaming.
-I love cooking in my free time.
+🎓 I'm a passionate PhD scholar at the Department of Crop Physiology, UAS Bangalore, India, with a focus on unlocking the mysteries of mulberry bud break at the molecular level.
+My research journey has been a thrilling exploration of plant physiology and its intricate mechanisms.

-**I will be graduting soon and I am actively looking for position in industry
+🌱 Beyond the laboratory, I thrive on my love for botany, but my interests don't stop there!
+I'm also a dedicated football enthusiast and an avid PC gamer.
+When I'm not exploring the world of plants, you can find me immersed in virtual worlds or on the football field.

+🍳 In my moments of relaxation, I channel my creativity into the kitchen.
+Cooking is not just a hobby; it's a delightful art that allows me to experiment with flavors and create mouthwatering dishes.

+🌟 I'm on the brink of graduation and actively seeking opportunities in the industry.
+My unique blend of scientific curiosity, passion for gaming, love for sports, and culinary skills make me a dynamic candidate ready to embark on new challenges.

+Let's connect and explore opportunities together!

 A breif bio about me
 ======